 Our experienced team of attorneys and litigators thoroughly understand the Chapter 13 bankruptcy process, also referred to as wage earner’s bankruptcy, and can more thoroughly discuss the filing and payments process with you.
 However, it suffices to say that provided you have disposable income, Chapter 13 bankruptcy may give you that financial fresh start that you're seeking to start anew in making timely debt payments.

 Scheduling an initial consultation with a Chapter 13 bankruptcy attorney from our law firm is the first step in the right direction to addressing your debt woes so that you can ultimately achieve that peace of mind that you're seeking.

 During that meeting, a bankruptcy lawyer will be able to learn more about your financial situation and your ability to re-pay debts as part of a Court-ordered plan.
 A North Carolina Chapter 13 bankruptcy lawyer from Ivey McClellan over the costs associated with pursuing this debt relief option, if deemed right for you, including the filing fee and attorney fees, and answer questions about the bankruptcy process you may have.

 Hire an Expert Chapter 13 Bankruptcy Attorney

 Contact Ivey McClellan for legal representation today!

-By choosing an Ivey McClellan bankruptcy lawyer, you rest easy knowing we are there with you every step of the way including making the right decisions for life after bankruptcy.
-Typical Chapter 13 bankruptcy cases require the following components.
+By choosing an Ivey McClellan bankruptcy lawyer, you can rest easy knowing we are there with you every step of the way, including making the right decisions for your life and financial future after bankruptcy.

 - Submitting your proposed payment plan